penglezos/lineageos.penglezos.dev/docs/devices/raphael/install.md

 * On the `Lineage Recovery` home screen tap, `Factory Reset`, then `Format data / factory reset` and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage, as well as format your cache partition (if you have one).
 * Return to the main menu.
 * On the `Lineage Recovery` home screen, tap `Apply update`, then `Apply from ADB` for starting the sideload service.
-* Open a `ADB & Fastboot` tools window on your PC and flash the `LineageOS install package` you downloaded previously:
+* Open a `ADB & Fastboot` tools window on your PC and flash the `LineageOS install package` you downloaded above:

 ```bash
 $ adb sideload lineage-21.0-xxxxxxxx-UNOFFICIAL-raphael.zip